rorosaurus/tf2-binds/README.md

 `autoexec.cfg` should start out as a copy of the default `config.cfg` from `~\tf\config\`.
 From there, you can modify `autoexec.cfg` to your liking with all the binds you want to have.
 This will be a 'global' custom bind configuration that affects all classes.

-You can also customize binds for individual classes to override the 'default' bind behavior set by `autoexec.cfg`.
-For example, if you want a special bind for the Medic class which announces to the team that you have an Ubercharge ready that you want to assign to the G key, you would create another `.cfg` file called `medic.cfg`.
+You can also customize binds for individual classes to override individual 'default' bind behavior set by `autoexec.cfg`.
+For example, if you just want a special bind for the Medic class which announces to the team that you have an Ubercharge ready that you want to assign to the G key, you would create another `.cfg` file called `medic.cfg`.

 ```
 // medic.cfg